 Taxes on the sale of an inherited home

-The tax treatment of an inheritance and inherited property such as a home or vacation home receives a “stepped-up” basis for tax purposes.
-This stepped-up cost basis is the market value of the property at the date of death.
+In receiving an inheritance following the passing of a parent or relative, the home or vacation home often receives a “stepped-up” basis for tax purposes.
+This stepped-up cost basis is usually the market value of the property at the date of death.

 Stepped up value is always given a long term holding period for capital gains taxes.
 If you sell the property for more than the cost basis, the gain will be taxed at long term capital gains rates.